OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 Additional Terms and Conditions for the Use of XING Executive

-General Terms and Conditions for the use of XING Benefits Plus

 General Terms and Conditions for XING Marketing Solutions

 General Terms and Conditions

-Last updated: 1 February 2019
+Last updated: 1 January 2020